RetroDECK/ES-DE/USERGUIDE.md

 The following filters can be applied:

-**Text Filter (game name)**

-**Favorites**
+**Game name**

+**Rating**

+**Developer**

+**Publisher**

 **Genre**

 **Players**

-**Publisher / Developer**

-**Rating**
+**Favorite**

+**Completed**

 **Kidgame**

-**Completed**
+**Hidden** _If the "Show hidden games" option is enabled_

 **Broken**

-**Hidden**
+**Controller**

+**Alternative emulator** _If the "Enable alternative emulators per game" option is enabled_

-With the exception of the text filter, all available filter values are assembled from metadata from the actual gamelist, so if there for instance are no games marked as completed, the Completed filter will only have the selectable option False, i.e. True will be missing.
+With the exception of the game name text filter, all available filter values are assembled from metadata from the actual gamelist, so if there is no data to filter for the specific field, the text _Nothing to filter_ will be displayed.
+This for example happens for the _Completed_ filter if there are no games marked as having been completed in the current gamelist.
+The same happens if a metadata setting is identical for all games, such as all games being flagged as favorites.

+Note that the _Alternative emulator_ filter only includes game-specific values that have been set using the metadata editor, the system-wide alternative emulators setting has no effect on this filter.

-Be aware that although folders can have most of the metadata values set, the filters are only applied to files (this is also true for the text/game name filter).
+Be aware that although folders can have most of the metadata values set, the filters are only applied to files (this is also true for the game name text filter).
 So if you for example set a filter to only display your favorite games, any folder that contains a favorite game will be displayed, and other folders which are themselves marked as favorites but that do not contain any favorite games will be hidden.

 The filters are always applied for the complete game system, including all folder content.

+Note that the game name filter is case insensitive.

 ### Add/remove games to this collection